wesbrownsec/project_portfolio/sentinel__detection_projects/README.md

 ## **Overview**

 This project simulates a progressive detection engineering and incident response workflow using Microsoft Sentinel.
-Spanning three phases — from baseline detection to triage of a chained attack, to SOAR-driven alert enrichment — it demonstrates the mindset and skillset required in a modern SOC environment.
+Spanning three phases - from baseline detection to triage of a chained attack, to SOAR-driven alert enrichment, it demonstrates the mindset and skillset required in a modern SOC environment.

 Rather than showcasing one-off detections or synthetic labs, this project presents a structured progression: